scifir/scifir-units/TO-DO.md

 // TODO: add the code coverage badge
 // TODO: upload scifir-units to sourceforge too

-// TESTS (3)
+// TESTS (5)
 // TODO: finish the tests of all classes
 // TODO: review get_nd() of the tests of vector_unit_nd and coordinates_nd
 // TODO: verify that are present all functions of coordinates with rotations
+// TODO: report the bug to CATCH of the use of bool()
+// TODO: verify the titles of sections of tests of units, meca_number and special_units
+// TODO: test of unit basic classes

 // DOCUMENTATION (18)
 // TODO: document the coordinates for the universe, publish that too as an standard inside scifir
 // TODO: document example of use cases (laboratory machines,medical devices,robotics)
+// TODO: document how to create scientific inventions in the library, how to create laboratory machines and how to create medical devices
-// TODO: document all the NEWS file
+// TODO: document how to use the library for robots
+// TODO: check what to do with the libraries of ISOs and document them inside the README.md file.
+If there isn't a library of ISOs, decide if to create one
+// TODO: add the names of arguments to all headers in order to be documented inside Doxygen
 // TODO: reference books related to the physics, chemistry, biology or math implemented
-// TODO: mention the WGS in the part of coordinates
 // TODO: explain the custom dimensions in the file README.md
+// TODO: display as plain text the <T> inside the md file
+// TODO: configure the use of dox files
+// TODO: add the file Doxyfile.in to the master branch

 // TODO: document the use of the custom_display "sci"
 // TODO: think on the different cases of use of coordinates and document them, including the use of an origin
-// TODO: check what to do with the libraries of ISOs and document them inside the README.md file
-// TODO: document how to create scientific inventions in the library, how to create laboratory machines and how to create medical devices
-// TODO: document how to use the library for robots
+// TODO: mention the WGS in the part of coordinates
-// TODO: think if to add the help of Eclipse, and search if other IDEs use some help too
+// TODO: document the use of fabs() and display() to compare values of units
-// TODO: decide if to generate documentation for man, and if so, exxplain that inside the README.md file

 // TODO: add the summary sheet somewhere
+// TODO: "Things to remember" section, which explains the use of the degree for vector_unit_nd instead of the other two cases, the use of fabs, the use of display that doesn't displays all decimals

 // TODO: formulas of physics related to units
 // TODO: formulas of chemistry related to units
 // TODO: formulas of biology related to units
 // TODO: document how all the operations of scalars and vector units work mathematically, possibly use mathjax inside markdown to display formulas

-// TODO: document the use of fabs() and display() to compare values of units
+// TODO: think if to add the help of Eclipse, and search if other IDEs use some help too
-// TODO: "Things to remember" section, which explains the use of the degree for vector_unit_nd instead of the other two cases, the use of fabs, the use of display that doesn't displays all decimals
+// TODO: decide if to generate documentation for man, and if so, explain that inside the README.md file
+// TODO: document all the NEWS file

+// TODO: write an specification of scifir-units to be implemented in any programming language.
+Write there too the generic method for writing bindings which is to maintain all function names and classnames equal, changing only their spelling to snake-case or camel-case as used in the programming language, and also document equivalencies like using static methods in Java inside a class instead of normal functions in C++.

-// COORDINATES AND POINTS (10)
+// COORDINATES AND POINTS (4)
-// TODO: add coordinates_3d::origin() to allow to initialize with an origin, it's specially useful for geographic coordinates
+// TODO: add coordinates_3d::origin() to allow to initialize with an origin (another coordinates class of the same type), it's specially useful for geographic coordinates
-// TODO: functions of conversion of coordinates for scalar_unit classes
-// TODO: coordinates and point classes should have a move constructor and move assignment for the related type (point_3d for coordinates_3d and coordinates_3d for point_3d, etc)
-// TODO: coordinates_nd needs a constructor with vector<T>. coordinates_ndr needs it too
-// TODO: delete the float references in constructors

 // TODO: the case when the initialization string contains only the character ',', without a value, has to initialize to zero

-// TODO: maybe display_cartesian() function should be in all coordinates classes too
-// TODO: string assignment for all coordinates classes
-// TODO: display functions should allow to change dimensions for any case
-// TODO: add the operator<< of the float specialization everywhere
+// TODO: display functions of coordinates and point classes should allow to change dimensions for any case, with another function identical in name but with the argument of the string of dimensions
+// TODO: all display functions of coordinates classes need an int argument to select number of decimals
+// TODO: is_coordinates_1d(), is_coordinates_2d(), etc

-// COORDINATES AND POINTS - FINISH GEOGRAPHIC COORDINATES (2)
+// COORDINATES AND POINTS - FINISH GEOGRAPHIC COORDINATES (3)
 // TODO: finish get_altitude().
 Read about geographic coordinates and decide what to do in point_3d, point_nd, coordinates_3d and coordinates_nd
 // TODO: add the construction with an string for geographic coordinates
 // TODO: study the geographic coordinates deeply, and see if to add something more related to them